What is dentistry?

 Patients with gum disease are encouraged to change their toothbrush every four to six weeks to keep bacteria from spreading.
 After brushing, rinse your brush with water to keep the bristles clean.
 If you’ve been sick, be sure to change your toothbrush as soon as possible.

 Also known as periodontal disease, gum disease is mostly caused by plaque and bacteria buildup that is not treated in its early stage.
 Gum disease has been linked with heart disease, diabetes, strokes, pancreactic cancer and other health issues.

 Gingivitis is the beginning stage of gum disease.
 If detected, it is treatable.
 Gingivitis left untreated may turn into gum disease.
 Advanced gum disease will lead to tooth and bone loss, and is a permanent condition.

 Brushing your teeth regularly and visiting our office every six months will help prevent gingivitis and more severe cases of periodontal disease.
 Common signs of gum disease:

 - Red, irritated, bleeding, or swollen gums

 - Receding gum line

 If I have braces, do I still need dental checkups every six months?

 Yes!
-In fact, it’s even more important that patients receiving orthodontic treatment visit their dentist regularly.
+In fact, it’s even more important that patients receiving orthodontic treatment visit us regularly.
 With braces, food may be caught in places your toothbrush can’t reach.
 This causes bacteria to build up and can lead to cavities, gingivitis, and gum disease.
-Your dentist recommends you have your teeth cleaned every four to six months while in braces.
+We recommend you have your teeth cleaned every four to six months while in braces.

 How do I schedule my next checkup?